roadiz/docs/intro/moving.rst

 You have nearly finished your brand new website using Roadiz.
 You’ve worked on your own server using Git and Composer, up to this point everthing went well.

-Now you have to push to production, but your prod-server has no SSH connexion.
-You are stuck with your SFTP connexion or worst, an old FTP one.
+Now you have to push to production, but your prod-server has no SSH connection.
+You are stuck with your SFTP connection or worst, an old FTP one.
 Don’t panic, it will take a little more time but it’s still possible.

 .. warning::
     Many shared-plan hosters offer you only one or two databases.
 When moving a Roadiz website, make sure